trustlines-protocol/relay/docker/trustlines/README.md

 alongside the `docker-compose.yml` file.

-This directory contains working example files for contracts already deployed on the kovan chain.
+This directory contains working example files for contracts already deployed on the trustlines blockchain.
 If you deploy your own contracts, please adapt `addresses.json` accordingly.

 Let's first build and fetch all of the images that we will need without starting